The Girl in a Swing (1988 film): Plot

 Alan's joy at hearing of Karin's pregnancy is offset by strange events and apparitions.
 He has visions of a green tortoise toy and they both hear a child's voice on the phone.
 After deciding to receive Holy Communion, Karin is disturbed by the vicar's sermon on the commandment against killing.
 At the communion railing, she takes the eucharist in her hand, but does not receive it, and collapses.
-Alan's reassure that whatever's past is past, prompts Karin to reply "Nothing is past."
+Alan's reassurance that whatever's past is past, prompts Karin to reply "Nothing is past."

-Karin and Alan both hear a child crying in the garden and find a doll face down in the water fountain.
-Alan shuts all the doors and windows, and closes the drapes, but the cries continue in the garden during a violent storm.
+Alan and his assistant both hear a child crying in the garden and find a doll face down in the water fountain.
+The assistant leaves, and Alan shuts all the doors and windows, and closes the drapes, but the cries continue in the garden during a violent storm.
 Alan sees the green tortoise toy again.
 After the storm Karin asks Alan to take her away.
 Before leaving he discovers a receipt for a green tortoise toy, and concludes she bought it for a daughter predating their marriage, surmising she killed the girl out of fear Alan would reject her with a child.
 Realizing the damage caused by his "careless words" Alan cries out, "May God have mercy."
-They drive to the beach, where she walks into the surf, pours water over her head in a gesture of baptism, and tells her he knows what she did.
+They drive to the beach, where she walks into the surf, pours water over her head in a gesture of baptism, and asks Alan if he knows what she did.
 She takes her clothes off, hands him her wedding ring, and they make love on the beach.
 As the waves roll over them, she faints in his arms.

 At the hospital, Alan watches over her, hearing her say in German, "I had no pity."
 The next day he's told she died during the night.
 The doctor confirms she had an ectopic pregnancy, and that she had previously given birth.
 At an inquest hearing Alan sees an apparition of Karin in a hooded cloak at the back of the courtroom and breaks down in tears.
 Haunted by his careless words, Alan understands that his "need for a tidy life" resulted in the tragedy.
 When he returns home, he hears Karin in the garden, and walks out to find her on the swing.